Variation of extremal length functions on Teichmuller space: Preliminaries

 \subsection{Measured foliation and Quadratic differential}

-A {\it measured foliation} on $S$ is a foliation (with a finite number of singularities) endowed with a transversely invariant measure.
+A \emph{measured foliation} on $S$ is a foliation (with a finite number of singularities) endowed with a transversely invariant measure.
 The allowed singularities are topologically the same as those that occur at $z=0$ in the line field $z^{p-2}dz^2, p\geq 3$.
 The \emph{intersection number} $i(\gamma, \mathcal{F})$ of a simple closed curve $\gamma$ with a measured foliation $\mathcal{F}$ endowed with transverse measure $\mu$ is defined by

 where the infimum is taken over all simple closed curves $\gamma' $ in the isotopy class of $\gamma$.
-Two measured laminations $\mathcal{F}$ and $\mathcal{F}'$ are said to be \emph{measure equivalent} if, for all simple closed curves $\gamma$ on $S$, $i(\gamma,\mathcal{F})=i(\gamma,\mathcal{F}')$.
+Two measured laminations $\mathcal{F}$ and $\mathcal{F}'$ are said to be measure equivalent if, for all simple closed curves $\gamma$ on $S$, $i(\gamma,\mathcal{F})=i(\gamma,\mathcal{F}')$.
 Denote by $\mathcal{MF}$ the space of equivalence classes of measured foliations on $S$.

-The leaves passing through a singularity are the \emph{critical leaves} of the measured foliation.
-There is a special class of measured foliations that have the property that the complement of the critical leaves is homeomorphic to a cylinder.
-The leaves of the measured foliation on the cylinder are all freely homotopic to a simple closed curves $\gamma$.
-Such a measured foliation is completely determined as a point in $\mathcal{MF}$ by the height $a$ of the cylinder and the isotopy class of $\gamma$.
+Given a measured foliation, the leaves passing through a singularity are the \emph{critical leaves}.
+There is a special class of measured foliations with the property that the complement of the critical leaves is homeomorphic to a cylinder.
+For such a measured foliation, the leaves on the cylinder are all freely homotopic to some simple closed curves $\gamma$.
+Then the measured foliation is completely determined as a point in $\mathcal{MF}$ by the height $a$ of the cylinder and the isotopy class of $\gamma$.
 Denote such a foliation by $(\gamma, a)$ or $a\gamma$.

 Let $\mathcal{S}$ be the set of isotopy classes of essential simple closed curves on $S$.
-Thurston (see \cite{FLP}) showed that $\mathcal{MF}$ is homeomorphic to a open ball of dimension $6g-g$ and the embedding $\mathcal{S}\times \mathbb{R}_+\mapsto \mathcal{MF}$ is dense in $\mathcal{MF}$.
+Thurston (see \cite{FLP}) showed that $\mathcal{MF}$ is homeomorphic to a open ball of dimension $6g-6$ and the embedding $\mathcal{S}\times \mathbb{R}_+\to \mathcal{MF}$ is dense in $\mathcal{MF}$.

-A {\it holomorphic quadratic differential} $\Phi$ on $(S,g)$ is a $(2,0)$-tensor locally given by $\Phi=\Phi(z)dz^2$, where $\Phi(z)$ is holomorphic.
+A \emph{holomorphic quadratic differential} $\Phi$ on $(S,g)$ is a $(2,0)$-tensor locally given by $\Phi=\Phi(z)dz^2$, where $\Phi(z)$ is holomorphic.
 Any holomorphic quadratic differential $\Phi=\Phi(z)dz^2$ determines a singular metric $|\Phi(z)||dz|^2$, with finitely many singular points corresponding to the zeros of $\Phi$.
 The total area of $S$ in this metric is given by

 Let $QD(g)$ be the space of holomorphic quadratic differentials on $(S,g)$.
 There is a natural identification of $QD(g)$ with the holomorphic cotangent space of $\mathcal{T}(S)$ at $(S,g)$.